KWSNick/filmnight/README.md

 - iPad Pro (1024 x 1366)
 - Full Screen Desktop (1600 x 900)

+Minor responsive issues were identified and rectified, resulting in no known issues.

+The results of the test can be seen in the document [Responsive Tests](static/docs/responsive.pdf)

-A further breakpoint was identified beyond Bootstraps XXL sizing.
+A further breakpoint was identified beyond Bootstraps XXL sizing on 28/04/2021.
 At screen sizes in excess of 2560px width the card elements become warped.
 A custom breakpoint was created in base.css to deal with this issue.